pderaaij/research-intrapreneurship/thesis/chapter-3.md

 The reliability of the constructs in the survey is tested by calculating Cronbach's alpha ($\alpha$).
 The internal consistency is deemed valid enough at a score of .7 or higher.

-The analysis of relations and effect between the variables is done by polynomial regression equations [@edwards1994].
+The analysis of relations and effect between the variables is done by polynomial regression equations [@edwards1993].
 Polynomial regression analysis allows researchers to the effects of two predictor variables in relationship with an outcome [@shanock2010].
 As an analytical technique it is often used to study person-environment fit (e.g. @edwards2009, @kristof2005, @yu2016).
 Predominantly interesting is that polynomial regression equations allow for three-dimensional investigations of the effect of autonomy needs and supply on intrapreneurial behaviour.
 Polynomial regression analyses are generally performed using the equation [-@eq:unmoderated_poly], where N = individual autonomy needs and S = organisational autonomy supplied.

 $$
-Z = b_0 + b_1N + b_2S + b_3N^2 + b_4NxS + b_5S^2
+Z = b_0 + b_1N + b_2S + b_3N^2 + b_4NS + b_5S^2
 $$ {#eq:unmoderated_poly}

 For this research the emphasis is not only on the interaction between needs and supplies on intrapreneurial behaviour, but also to assess a potential moderating effect of psychological safety.
 To test this effect, psychological safety needs to be added to the main model and interaction.
 This is done by multiplying each factor in our model, as done priorly by @vogel2016.
 The equation including moderating is shown in equation [-@eq:moderated_poly], where PS being psychological safety.
+Before multiplication the values of psychological safety were standardised to a mean of 0 and a standard deviation of 1.

 $$

-Z = b_0 + b_1N + b_2S + b_3N^2 + b_4NxS + b_5S^2 + b_6PS + b_7PSxN + b_8PSxS + b_9PSxN^2 + b_10PSxNxS + b_11PSxS^2
+Z = b_0 + b_1N + b_2S + b_3N^2 + b_4NS + b_5S^2 + b_6PS + b_7PSxN + b_8PSxS + b_9PSxN^2 + b_10PSxNS + b_11PSxS^2

 $$
 {#eq:moderated_poly}

 @@ The results of the polynomial regression analysis are plotted in a three-dimensional space following @edwards1993.
 The three dimensional view allows for more explanatory potential than traditional moderated regression analyses [@shanock2010].
 It visualises the relationship of two predictor variables on the outcome variable along the line of congruence and incongruence.
 The resulting surfaces are helpful in the explanation and understanding of the discovered findings.
+Computation for the slope and curvature of the surface, across low and high levels of psychological safety, were compute by substituting values one standard deviation above and below the mean of intrapreneurial behaviour [@cohen2014].

 ### 3.4.1 Dataset preparation